Mary Lee (suffragist): Australia

 Bills to grant women's suffrage were put forth in the South Australian parliament between 1889 and 1893, all failed.
 Spurred on by the grant of women's suffrage in New Zealand, Lee, the Social Purity League, the Woman's Christian Temperance Union and the Democratic League travelled all over South Australia, which included the Northern Territory at the time, collecting signatures on a petition.
 On 23 August 1894 when the Adult Suffrage Bill was read in the South Australian parliament, the women presented the great petition.
-The petition contained 11,600 signatures, on paper sheets from all over the colony, that had been pasted together to make a roll 122 metres long.
-The bill passed on 18 December 1894, granted women the right to vote and stand for parliament, and South Australia was the first legislation worldwide to do so.
+The South Australian Women's Suffrage Petition contained 11,600 signatures, on paper sheets from all over the colony, that had been pasted together to make a roll 122 metres long.
+The bill, passed on 18 December 1894, granted women the right to vote and stand for parliament, and South Australia was the first legislation worldwide to do so.

 Once women had the vote, Lee was active in voter education, encouraging women to enrol and vote.
 By her 75th birthday, 60,000 women had enrolled to vote.
 In 1895 she was nominated to stand for parliament but refused.

-She was appointed to the honorary position of the only female official visitor to the Lunatic Asylums in 1896.
+She was appointed to the honorary position of official visitor to the Lunatic Asylums in 1896, the only female so appointed.
 During this latter part of her life, Lee struggled financially and had to sell her library.
 She continued to correspond with women in other Australian states where suffrage was not yet granted.

 She died in 1909 from pleurisy following influenza and was buried with her son Ben.

 Mary Lee Close in the Canberra suburb of Bonython is named for her.

 In 1994, to mark the centenary of the enfranchisement of women in South Australia she was accorded recognition as a national hero.
 A special proof coin was issued by the mint in her honour.
+She was posthumously inducted onto the Victorian Honour Roll of Women in 2001.

 A full-scale biography of Mary Lee by Denise George was published in 2018 and well reviewed.